Getting up close & personal with some new furry friends

 We finally pulled ourselves away from little Archer, waved goodbye to the other animals and boarded the AAT Kings coach for a very chatty drive back to Sydney CBD.

-Check out a range of our tours that include a visit to Featherdale Wildlife Park.
+Check out our Blue Mountains & Australia Wildlife tour that includes a visit to Featherdale Wildlife Park.